June 26, 2006

 As of last week, the Market Climate in stocks remained characterized by unfavorable valuations and unfavorable market action, holding the Strategic Growth Fund to a fully hedged position – fully invested in a widely diversified portfolio of stocks, with an offsetting short position of equal size in the S&P 500 and Russell 2000.

 The effect of this hedge is not to speculate on a market decline (the dollar value of our shorts never materially exceeds our long holdings), but is simply to remove the impact of broad market fluctuations from the portfolio, while at the same time earning implied interest of about 5% (equity derivatives are generally priced to reflect an implied interest rate somewhere between the 3-month Treasury bill yield and the broker call rate).
-As a result, the expected total return on a fully hedged investment position is the short-term interest rate reflected in the hedges (again, currently about 5% annually), plus the difference in performance between the portfolio of stocks we hold, after expenses, and the indices we use to hedge.
+As a result (provided that our long-put/short-call index option combinations have identical strike prices and expirations), the expected total return on a fully hedged investment position is the short-term interest rate reflected in the hedges (again, currently about 5% annually), plus the difference in performance between the portfolio of stocks we hold, after expenses, and the indices we use to hedge.
 This difference in performance can be positive or negative, particularly over short periods of time, but has been a significant contributor to the total return on the Strategic Growth Fund since its inception.

 It's important to recognize that the major indices remain fairly close to their cyclical highs.
 The S&P 500 is down only about 6% from its peak a few weeks ago.
 Average, run-of-the-mill bear market declines have historically taken the major indices about 30% lower, often with far deeper losses in smaller speculative stocks, punctuated by intermittent rebounds and fresh plunges.
 If stocks have indeed entered a bear market, 6% is nothing.